infusephp/framework/README.md

-infuse v0.1.9
+infuse v0.1.10
 =====

-PHP MVC framework for rapid development of web applications
+PHP MVC framework built with infuse/libs

 ## What is Infuse?

-Infuse is a node.js inspired framework to make developing web applications quick and fun.
-In addition to MVC goodness, the framework also gives you a free REST API and administrator dashboard for models.
-This makes Infuse Framework an incredibly powerful tool for building a modern web application today.
-Infuse does not take long to learn due to its carefully chosen directory structure, which was a main frustration of mine when using other frameworks.
-Everything outside of core functionality has been contained inside of a module to make navigating the framework easy.

-## Why another MVC framework?

-Infuse is the culmination of best practices that I learned through developing PHP web applications.
-After using node.js and switching back to PHP, I immediately missed what node and it's awesome frameworks had to offer.
-I decided to port over some of the patterns learned from node over to PHP with Infuse, despite an already crowded PHP framework space.
-I have gotten a lot out of the Infuse Framework so am open sourcing it in hopes that someone else may benefit.
-This project has been built to my own taste.
-If something is off base, I would love to hear about it in the issues.

-## Demo

-A demo has been setup at [infuse.jaredtking.com](http://infuse.jaredtking.com).
+Infuse Framework is an incredibly powerful tool for building a modern web application that is built on top of [infuse/libs](https://github.com/jaredtking/infuse-libs).
+The goal of Infuse is to bring scalable simplicity to web development.
+The framework follows MVC conventions and scaffolds a REST API + administrator dashboard for models.

 ## Features